-- A treebank is corpus with tree-structured annotations. - Until today, one of the most used treebanks is the Penn Treebank (PTB) with constituency trees.
-(Marcus et al., 1993)
+- A treebank is corpus with tree-structured annotations.
+One of the most used treebanks is the Penn Treebank, PTB (Marcus et al., 1993). - Building a treebank is an expensive manual process done by experts. - Slower than building a grammar, but the benefits outweigh the costs.